 Ensure there is early, and open, direct consultation with all landowners (private and public) and the local community in the area where the event is taking place.
-Consultation should aim to identify any potential impacts that require management or any concerns raised such as parking, traffic, safety, security and accessibility, not just for participants, but for spectators and most importantly, those who live in the local area who are directly affected by the event.
-If there is an opportunity for your event to be fully or part accessible, please ensure you consult with the relevant local and national disability groups.
+Consultation should aim to identify any potential impacts that require management or any concerns raised such as parking, traffic, safety, security and access, not just for participants, but for spectators and most importantly, those who live in the local area who are directly affected by the event.